 The layout is tough to define.
-Think of it as the way your content appears on the page.
+Think of it like the way your content appears on the page.
 Including the font, size, spacing, and justification of your text.
 Your image placement.
 The margins.
 The Header and Footer.
 Page numbers.
 There’s a lot going on with the layout.
 Don’t worry, we’ll get into it more below.

 Your cover is going to be a huge piece of how you sell your book.
 For this post, we’re not going to focus on the cover.
 But we’ve got some great content about creating a cover.

 We’ve written a great deal about laying out your book, and we even have an entire section of our knowledge base dedicated to these questions.

 Today, I want to break this down in the simplest terms possible – don’t create your own interior files.

 It’s that easy.
 Don’t do it.
 The many steps to format and layout your book are best handled with templates.